louisrubet/multi-distro-packager/README.md

 ## Principles

-Your project is built and packaged in a docker container.
+Your app is built and packaged docker containers matching to the distros you declared.

 The whole process looks like:

-- creating a docker image based on the distro name and version indicated in the manifest file,
+- creating a docker image based on the distro names and versions indicated in the manifest file,
 - installing the complementary development packages,
 - app building and installing,
 - app packaging,